neurolens: A Computer Vision Syndrome Solution

 Ninety percent of users report that this solution provides relief.

-If you are experiencing symptoms of computer vision syndrome, we invite you to book an exam with Dr. Choate.
+If you are in the Nashville area and are experiencing symptoms of computer vision syndrome, we invite you to book an exam with Dr. Choate.
 He will use a cutting-edge tracking device to measure your degree of eye misalignment at both near and far distances.
 If he finds that misalignment is contributing to your symptoms, neurolens may be the right solution for you.
 There are many simple measures you can take to relieve the strain of looking at digital screens for many hours per day, but if these do not provide relief, neurolens is definitely worth considering.
 In fact, 90 percent of users report that this solution provides relief.

 neurolens is not covered by insurance, but you can use a health savings account or flexible spending account to pay for this solution.
 We can also help arrange financing to place the benefits of this advanced solution within your budget.
 Our staff will be glad to explain your options during your office visit.